SARANGIVenkateshwarlu/MLOPS-for-Data-Science-Projects/README_P1.md

-# Project -1 : Linear Regression with Iris Dataset (MLflow Tracking)
+# 🚀  MLOPS Project -1 : END‑TO‑END LOGISTIC REGRESSION WITH MLFLOW TRACKING MODEL LIFECYCLE MANAGEMENT

+## 🧠 Project Overview

+This project demonstrates my ability to build and manage a production‑ready machine learning pipeline using Logistic Regression and MLflow, following real‑world MLOps best practices.
+The focus is not just on model training, but on experiment tracking, model validation, versioning, and reproducible deployment workflows key skills expected from a Machine Learning or MLOps Engineer.

+The project begins by establishing a clean and reproducible Python development environment, ensuring consistent experimentation and dependency management.
+Using the Iris dataset, I train and evaluate multiple classification models, systematically comparing their performance using standardized evaluation metrics.

+A central component of this project is MLflow Experiment Tracking.
+All model parameters, metrics, and artifacts are logged to MLflow, enabling transparent comparison between different model configurations.
+This allows for data‑driven model selection rather than ad‑hoc experimentation.

+Before deployment, each trained model undergoes validation through MLflow inferencing, ensuring reliability and correctness.
+Models are then serialized and reloaded using MLflow’s PyFunc (mlflow.pyfunc) interface, demonstrating how trained models can be reused as generic Python functions for inference in downstream applications.

+The project also showcases enterprise grade model lifecycle management by registering models in the MLflow Model Registry.
+Each model is versioned, tagged, and assigned aliases (such as Staging or Production), enabling controlled promotion across environments.
+Inference is performed directly from the Model Registry using model URIs, validating real‑world deployment scenarios where models are accessed dynamically rather than from local files.

-## 📌 Project Status
+## Project Highlights

-🚧 **Work in Progress**
-This project is under active development.
-Core setup and MLflow integration are completed, while model improvements and evaluation are still ongoing.
+- Python Build end‑to‑end ML pipelines
+- Track and compare experiments systematically
+- Validate models before deployment
+- Manage model versions and metadata
+- Perform inference from a centralized model registry

+## Skills Demonstrated:

+- Python & Scikit‑Learn
+- Logistic Regression (Classification)
+- MLflow Experiment Tracking
+- Model Artifact Logging & Inferencing
+- MLflow PyFunc Models
+- Model Registry, Versioning, Tags & Aliases
+- Reproducible & Deployment‑Ready ML Pipelines
 ---

-## 📖 Project Overview
-This repository demonstrates a **Linear Regression model** built using the **Iris dataset**, with experiment tracking and model inference managed through **MLflow**.

-The project focuses on:
-- Setting up a clean Python development environment
-- Training a regression model on the Iris dataset
-- Tracking experiments using MLflow
-- Logging and inferencing model artifacts with MLflow
-- Inferencing model Artigacts with MLFLOW inferncing, Tracking parameters
-- Comparing Diff models vs metrics
-- Validate tyhe model before deployment via Inferencing,
-- And load model back prediction as Generative python function (MLFLOW.pyfunc)
-- Register model in MLFLOW: version, tags, and Aliase
-- Inferencing from model registry: Model, parameters, ,model_uri path, prediction values

----

 ## 🛠️ Technologies Used
-- Python
-- Scikit-learn
-- Pandas
-- NumPy
-- MLflow
-- VS Code
-- Virtual Environment (`venv`)
+- Python - Scikit-learn - Pandas - NumPy - MLflow - VS Code - Virtual Environment (`venv`)

 ---
-1. Core Library: Hugging Face Transformers (Model loading and training).
-2. Model: Google Pegasus (State-of-the-art Summarization model).
-3. Dataset: SAMSum (Dialogue summarization dataset).
-4. Deep Learning Backend: PyTorch.
-5. Language: Python (Modular coding standards).
-6. Development: VS Code / Google Colab.
----
+🏗️